MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

    ![PtW8](media/service-publish-to-web/publish_to_web8.png)

-2. The list of embed codes you’ve created appears, as shown in the following image.
+2. Your embed codes appear:

    ![PtW9](media/service-publish-to-web/publish_to_web9.png)

-3. For each **Publish to web** embed code in the list, you can either retrieve the embed code, or delete the embed code and thus make any links to that report or visual no longer work.
+3. You can either retrieve or delete an embed code.
+Deleting it disables any links to that report or visual.

    ![PtW10](media/service-publish-to-web/publish_to_web10.png)

-4. If you select **Delete**, you’re asked if you’re sure you want to delete the embed code.
+4. If you select **Delete**, you’re asked for a confirmation.

    ![PtW11](media/service-publish-to-web/publish_to_web11.png)